 A free ride from Beachwalk in a Mercedes-Benz takes guests to this entertainment district, which features a racetrack, a bowling lounge, restaurants, bars, a shopping mall (including Pottery Barn, Container Store, and Williams-Sonoma), and a casino, in addition to the horse-racing events.

-How to spend 36 hours in Hollywood Beach, with Beachwalk Resort as your base camp.
+How to spend 36 hours in Hollywood Beach, with Beachwalk Elite Hotel and Resort as your base camp.

 5 p.m. | Funtastic Fridays for Kids